-Neither my blog nor my e-book gives a plan, meal-by-meal, day-by-day for what you should eat.
+Hardly anything I provide gives a specific plan, meal-by-meal, day-by-day for what you should eat.
 This is because bio-individuality reigns.

-My e-book is titled The Gutsy Girl’s Bible: an approach to healing the gut and in the description for what the book is about it mentions umpteen things, but nowhere does it say anything about 21 days, meal-by-meal, day-by-day, except through this image, which a reader/client/devoted student made for herself:
+In the description for what the book is about it mentions umpteen things.
+However, nowhere does it say anything about 21 days, meal-by-meal, day-by-day, except through this image, which a reader/client/devoted student made for herself:

 I responded to her, but because I feel strongly about the question, and more importantly about the answer, I wanted to share more with you.